wmcorless/paccoin/README.md

 gen=0 (use 1 to generate coins (this will cause your computer to run at 100% cpu))<br>

 Save this file.

-* Compile your paccoin daemon file

-cd ~/paccoin/src<br>
-make -f makefile.unix

-This will make the paccoind application for running a headless paccoin.
-(rpc commands can be made from the terminal ie. ./paccoind help)

 * Now you're ready to compile and run your wallet.